Russo-Dye type Theorem, Stinespring representation,and Radon Nikodym dervative for invariant block multilinear completely positive maps: Introduction

 A multilinear map $\varphi : \A^k\to \mathcal{B}$ is called \emph{symmetric} if $\varphi^*=\varphi$ \cite{Christensen 87}. \begin{Def}[J. Heo \cite{Heo}] A multilinear map $\varphi: \mathcal{A}^{k}\to \mathcal{B}$ is said to be invariant if it satisfies the following: \begin{enumerate} \item[(i.)] $ \varphi \left( a_{1}c_{1},\hdots, a_{m-1} c_{m-1}, a_{m}, a_{m+1}, \hdots, a_{2m-1}\right) =\varphi \left( a_{1}, \hdots, a_{m-1}, a_m , c_{m-1} a_{m+1}, \hdots, c_{1} a_{2m-1} \right)$ when $k=2m-1$ and for all $a_{1}, \hdots,a_{2m-1}, c_{1}, \hdots, c_{m-1} \in \mathcal{A}.$ \item[(ii.)] $ \varphi \left(a_{1} c_{1},\hdots, a_{m} c_{m}, a_{m+1}, \hdots, a_{2m}\right) =\varphi\left( a_{1},\hdots, a_{m-1}, a_{m} , c_{m}a_{m+1}, \hdots,c_{1} a_{2m} \right)$ when $k=2m$ and for all $a_{1}, a_{2},\cdots ,a_{2m}, c_{1}, c_{2},\cdots, c_{m} \in \mathcal{A}.$ \end{enumerate} \end{Def} Now, we fix some notations which are useful in the later sections. \begin{enumerate} \item $IP(\mathcal{A}^k, \mathcal{B})$: The set of all \emph{invariant positive $k$-linear} maps from $\mathcal{A}^k$ to $\mathcal{B}.$ \item $ICP(\mathcal{A}^k,\mathcal{B})$: The set of all \emph{invariant completely positive $k$-linear} maps from $\mathcal{A}^k$ to $\mathcal{B}.$ \end{enumerate} We now briefly describe the plan of the article.
 In the Section \ref{RDT}, we study basic properties of multilinear CP maps.
 If an invariant multilinear positive map $\varphi: C(X)^{k}\to \mathcal{B(H)}$ is positive, then $\varphi$ attains its norm at $(1,\hdots, 1)$ (see Theorem \ref{Thm: norm attainment theorem}).
 In the proof, we have extensively used the method of partition of unity.
 This can be thought of as a commutative multilinear analogue of Russo-Dye Theorem \cite{RD66}.
 We also study Russo-Dye type theorem for invariant multilinear positive maps on finite-dimensional $C^*$-algebras (see Theorem~\ref{RDND}).
 Russo-Dye theorem has a vast literature in various contexts in operator algebras (see \cite{AK96,Davidson}).
 Hence, we believe that these results are of independent interest and will be useful in future investigations.
 We show that every multilinear invariant positive map is symmetric (see Proposition \ref{Prop: positivity implies symmetric}) and completely bounded (see Proposition \ref{invariant CP implies CB}).
 In Example \ref{ex1}, we obtain a counter example that an invariant positive multilinear map $\varphi$ on a commutative domain $(\mathbb{C}^{2})^3$ is not completely positive.
 This result differs from a well-known theorem of Stinespring that every positive map on a commutative $C^*$-algebra is CP \cite[Theorem 3.11]{Paulsen}.

 In the Section \ref{Multi CP Maps}, we introduce block multilinear CP map.
 In Theorem \ref{Theorem: BlockStinespring}, we obtain Stinespring type theorem for block multilinear invariant CP maps.
 In this framework, we also address the suitable minimality condition.
 In Theorem \ref{Theorem: Minimal BlockStinespring}, we prove that such minimality condition is unique up to unitary equivalence.
+In the Section \ref{Rdaon}, we obtain Radon Nikod\'ym theorem in this framework (see Theorem \ref{thm: Radon Nikodym derivative}).
 Finally, as an application of multilinear Stinespring type theorem, a version of Russo-Dye type theorem has been derived for invariant multilinear CP maps (see Corollary \ref{Cor: Multilinear Russo Dye}).